nikoksr/notify/service/pushbullet/usage.md

 These are general and very high level instructions

-1. Create a PushBullet account
+1. Create a Pushbullet account
-2. Download pushbullet on any devices which are to receive notifications
+2. Download Pushbullet on any devices which are to receive notifications
 3. Copy your *Access Token* for usage below form https://www.pushbullet.com/#settings
 4. Copy the *Device Nickname* of the device you want to post a message to.
 See https://www.pushbullet.com/#settings/devices